PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * We also created a Kubernetes `service` to expose our `adderservice` container to the outside world.
 The service exists within our `micro` namespace.

 A full introduction and tutorial on Kubernetes can be found on the official Kubernetes site here: https://kubernetes.io/docs/tutorials/.
 This tutorial provides a great explanation of the basic concepts that we need in order to work with Kubernetes.
-It is strongly recommended that you work through this tutorial and then revisit the diagram above before proceeding to the next recipe.
+It is strongly recommended that we work through this tutorial and then revisit the diagram above before proceeding to the next recipe.

 There are of course alternatives to Kubernets, however, Kubernetes is at present the leading container orchestration platform.
 Some alternatives include: